chriswalz/bit/README.md

 Bit is an experimental simple version control system built on top of git.
 Bit is super easy to learn and will vastly simplify your development workflow.

 At times, you may still want/need to use a git command.
-You can simply run the git command or run it via bit (e.g. bit rebase -i SHA-HASH)
+You can simply run the git command or run it via bit (e.g. bit rebase -i <SHA>) of course you can call git as well

 ## Installation